nhford/winspool-client/README.md

 - Jupyter Notebooks (Python)
 - Web scraping from Basketball Reference and Pro Football Reference
 - SQL queries using Supabase to store, retrieve, and manage data
-- Cron tasks for daily automated updates
+- Github Actions for daily automated updates

 #### Database: